 Red River Grand Forks, North Dakota 1997 flood events led to buy-outs across the state

 Benefits of these programs

-While it is difficult to think about leaving a place that is home, voluntary buyout and acquisitions often provide an opportunity for homeowners to leave high-risk areas.
-When a home is damaged by disaster, homeowners may also be required to pay not only for the repair, but also the increased flood insurance requirements or structural improvements to meet new building codes.
+While it is difficult to think about leaving a place that is home, voluntary buyouts and acquisitions often provide an opportunity for homeowners to leave high-risk areas.
+When a home is damaged by a disaster, homeowners may also be required to pay not only for the repair but also for the increased flood insurance requirements or structural improvements to meet new building codes.
 Buyout programs, when available, regulate that property is purchased based on the fair pre-flood market value, allowing an opportunity for homeowners to sell when it may be difficult to recover or recoup home value loss.
 In addition, these programs also provide a permanent form of flood protection by removing people away from harm forever as the property is permanently converted to open space.

 Home purchase eligibility

 Buyouts and acquisition programs are usually funded by federal entities such as the Federal Emergency Management Agency (FEMA) or the Department of Housing and Urban Development (HUD).
 However, they are administered by and sometimes funded by state and local governments.
-A disaster does not need to have occurred in order for these programs to be enacted.
+A disaster does not need to have occurred for these programs to be enacted.
 If your home has been affected by major flooding, the best way to find out if your home is eligible to be purchased is to contact your local government offices or a FEMA regional office and ask if there are programs available in your area.